 First, turn your steering wheel left and right.
 That will clear the area around your front wheels.
 Then shift back and forth between REVERSE (R) and a forward gear, spinning the wheels as little as possible.
-Release the accelerator pedal while you shift, and press lightly on the accelerator pedal when the transmission is in gear.
+Release the accelerator pedal while you shift, and press lightly on the accelerator pedal when the transaxle is in gear.
+By slowly spinning your wheels in the forward and reverse directions, you will cause a rocking motion that may free your vehicle.
 If that doesn't get you out after a few tries, you may need to be towed out.
 If you do need to be towed out, see "Towing Your Vehicle" in the Index.